 IAN THORPE AM OUTSTANDING ACHIEVEMENT AWARAD PRESENTED BY POWERADE

-Lauren Parker (Para Triathlon and Para Cycling)
+Lauren Parker (Para triathlon and Para cycling)

 Award presented by Gemma Versteeg, Senior Brand Manager, Coca-Cola South Pacific